 Revenues are recognized when services are rendered, while those from banquet and other special events are recognized when the events take place.
-These are shown under "Hotel Operations" account in the statements of comprehensive income.
+These are shown under "Hotel operations" account in the consolidated statement of comprehensive income.

-• Sale of goods
+Sale of goods

-Revenue from sale of goods, shown as "Sales- net", is recognized when the risks and rewards of ownership of the goods have passed to the buyer.
+Revenue from sale of goods, shown under "Sales-net" account, is recognized when the risks and rewards of ownership of the goods have passed to the buyer.
 Sale of goods is measured at the fair value of the consideration received or receivable, excluding discounts, returns and value-added tax (VAT).